 Looking for your next big, fun adventure?
 There are some absolutely stunning waterfalls near Toronto that give you the perfect excuse to escape the city.

-While travelling out of the country might be off the table for the foreseeable future, there are tons of amazing spots in Ontario that are absolutely gorgeous and cheaper than a plane ticket to visit.
+While traveling out of the country might be off the table for the foreseeable future, there are tons of amazing spots in Ontario that are absolutely gorgeous and cheaper than a plane ticket to visit.
 Make it a fun day trip and pack some snacks, your camera, and some hiking shoes.

 Here are beautiful Waterfalls near Toronto to check out for your next adventure.